-With a few basic steps you can get hundreds of thousands of people connected to your blog.
+With a few basic steps, you can get hundreds of thousands of people connected to your blog.
 The steps are discussed below,

 Find keywords that are not complicated for your audience

-You can do link building, keyword research, on-page and off-page SEO in order to bring the most readers attracted to your blog.
+You can do link building, keyword research, and on-page and off-page SEO in order to bring the most readers attracted to your blog.

 Create unique content

 Your content quality is very crucial to the better execution of your blog.
 Keep up the pace high for optimizing it using SEO best practices.
 You can enrich your content with custom infographics